Feeling Like The Homecoming Queen 20 Years Later

 By seahagconfidential on November 09, 2012

+"Cindy!"
+Did I slur?
+As cheerful and sweet as ever, she launched right in as if we'd been dishing and drinking our entire lives.
+"You're in SF now right?
+Doing some sort of performance I think?"
+Not even a hint of admonishment in her tone.
+"I look at all your photos on Facebook.
+You look so glamourous for your shows!
+You always were so creative."
+Wow.
+OK, not what I was expecting.
 "Is that what you do full time?" she wondered.
-I tried to make the word "waitress" sound as appealing as I could, mentioning the name of the restaurant I work in as an afterthought.
+I tried to make the word "waitress" sound as appealing as I could, mentioning the name of the restaurant as an afterthought.
 "Are you kidding????
 I've read all about that place.
 It's a hot spot for celebrities right?
 With a famous Chef?"
-True, I wasn't Flo taking orders while smacking on gum in a greasy spoon, but bragging about my job was a novel experience.
+True, I wasn't Flo, taking orders while smacking gum in a greasy spoon, but bragging about my job was a novelty.
 "Yeah" I nodded, slightly embarrassed.
 "Gosh, I've always wanted to eat there" she gushed, "Maybe one of these days."

 "What about you?"
 I asked, desperate to take the attention off myself.
-Cindy explained that she worked as a hairdresser and was now living in Fresno.
+Cindy explained.
+She worked as a hairdresser and was living in Fresno.
 "I really envy you living in the City!"
-Wish I could afford it, but living there is just too expensive" she sighed.
-"I decided I wanted to buy a home, so I ended up staying in the valley."
+Wish I could afford it, but it's just too expensive" she sighed.
+"I wanted to buy a home, so I ended up staying in the valley."
 Did I note a hint of apology in her explanation?
-Maybe I wasn't the only one who was worried I'd be judged for my choices.
-"It's true" I agreed, "By living in the city, I've pretty much given up on the idea of owning my own home; especially now that I'm single" I told her.
+Guess I wasn't the only one worried I'd be judged for my choices.
+"It's true" I agreed, "I pay a mortgage worthy rent each month and have completely given up on the idea of owning my own.
+Especially since I'm now single....".

-I was still reeling from this dose of reality when an unfamiliar voice sang out my name and suddenly Blake Roberts was sitting beside me asking, "How's life?"
+I was still reeling from this reality dose when an unfamiliar voice sang out my name.
+"How's life?"
 I looked at him incredulously.
-"By that do you mean my whole life?"
-I asked, bewildered, "Because, if I'm not mistaken, we've never spoken in our lives."
-Blake chuckled and offered me a drink.
+"By that do you mean my whole life?
+Because, if I'm not mistaken, we've never spoken."
+Blake Roberts chuckled, nodded his hello's to Jennifer who took that opportunity to slip away, and offered me a drink.
 "I guess you're right" said the varsity swimmer, and big man on campus who, before tonight, I was certain didn't even know I was alive.
 "Doesn't mean we can't start now right?"
 With that, the best all around, and the all around geek toasted to our new friendship.

-While I was a working class artist, residing in a city, single and without kids, Blake had married the "expected" girl, had two children, and moved to a small town on the East Coast to focus on a well paying career and caring for his family.
+While I was a working class artist, residing in a city, single and without kids, Blake had married the "expected" girl, had two children, and moved to a small town on the East Coast to focus on a well paying career and his family.
 He showed me pictures of a pretty wife, a beautiful house by the water, and two adorable kids.
 I described what it was like to live with 16 people in an art collective, and the backstage antics of my world as a performer in variety shows.
 Then as now, we shared little in common, but nonetheless we had an easy report.
-Perhaps rendering each other's gardens greener, each of us seemed to enjoy existing vicariously through one another's stories.
-Still, I was slightly taken aback when Blake offered this;
+Perhaps rendering each other's gardens greener, each of us were enjoying a moment of vicarious voyeurism.
+Still, I was taken aback when Blake offered this;

 As the group of dancers grew smaller and more faded, Blake came bursting back onto the scene like a ball of energy.
 "Where we goin' after this?" he beamed at the exhausted revelers, groaning their refusals.
-Most of these folks had kids to wake up with.
-I, on the other hand, had no pressing obligations; no little ones waiting for me.
-"Nobody?" he pushed, not wanting to waste a rare night of freedom.
-When it was obvious nobody else was game, and I was decidedly drunk enough to no longer care what the others would think, I finally piped up.
+These people went to bed early, and had kids to wake up with.
+I, on the other hand, was a creature of the night with no pressing obligations whatsoever.
+"Nobody???" he pushed, not wanting to waste a rare night of freedom.
+Drunk enough to no longer care what the others would think, I finally piped up.
 "Well, I have a joint."
 "Fantastic!" he exploded, taking my hand as our former classmates looked on in stunned horror.
 "Blake Roberts is leaving here with her?
 To smoke pot?"
-I heard one girl say in shock, watching as our most unlikely duo headed out the door.
+I heard one high school nemesis say in shock, watching our most unlikely duo dash out the door.